Henry A. Castle: Founding of North St. Paul

-in 1872 he purchased 520 acre of land northeast of St. Paul and by 1884 he had purchased 1200 additional arches of land and was able to use his political fame to enlist investors to join him in his development venture.
+In 1872, he purchased 520 acre of land northeast of St. Paul and by 1884 he had purchased 1200 additional arches of land and was able to use his political fame to enlist investors to join him in his development venture.
 In 1885 the Wisconsin Central Railroad built a track going through the area and in 1887 North St. Paul was incorporated into a town.
 It had "a business publication, 6 churches, over 20 retail businesses, a brick school house, 12 factories and more than 80 homes had been completed by December 1887."
 The town suffered financially from the Panic of 1893 which it was able to recover from in 1912 in part due to the Luger Furniture Co. and the Konantz Saddlery Co.
-After establishing the town Henry wrote a book in 1915 called Minnesota, its story and biography.
-Henry died in 1916 at the age of 75.
+After establishing the town Castle wrote a book in 1915 called Minnesota, its story and biography.
+Castle died in 1916, at the age of 75.